dotnet/templating/docs/Exit-Codes.md

 For details on current exit code please visit https://aka.ms/templating-exit-codes#73
 ```

-Destructive changes can be forced with `--force` option
+Destructive changes can be forced by passing `--force` option

 This is a semi-standardized exit code (see [EX_CANTCREAT in /usr/include/sysexits.h](https://github.com/openbsd/src/blob/master/include/sysexits.h#L110))

 ## <a name="100"></a>100 - Instantiation Failed - Processing issues

 The template instantiation failed due to error(s).
-Caused either by environment (failure to read/write templates or cache) or by errorneous templates (incomplete conditions, symbols or macros etc.).
+Caused either by environment (failure to read/write template(s) or cache) or by errorneous template(s) (incomplete conditions, symbols or macros etc.).
 Exact error reason will be output to stderr.

 _Examples:_